The Mission Central Blog

 Join Our Newsletter

 Get insights on participating in God's mission in your everyday life.
-We post every other Wednesday.
 Opt out at any time.

 When we work through our own concerns about the Bible with intellectual integrity and emotional honesty, we will be better equipped to serve our friends when such passages raise questions for them on their journey toward faith.
 We can do this work with a posture of reverence—receiving the Bible as God’s Word written, with both our mind and our heart, both charitably and faithfully.